satnam-walia/gha-dashboard-pipeline/dashboard/README.md

 # GHA Dashboard

-This part of the project is a React application based on Vite that allows you to upload a CSV file containing GitHub Actions data, automatically compute KPIs, and visualize them as interactive charts using Recharts and Tailwind CSS.
+This is a React + Vite application that lets you authenticate with a GitHub token and visualize GitHub Actions KPIs for a specific repository.
+The dashboard is generated dynamically using the GitHub API and displayed using interactive charts with Recharts and Tailwind CSS.

 ---

+## Authentication & Repository Input

+To get started, the user must:

+1. Enter a valid GitHub personal access token (`github_pat_...` format)
+2. Enter the full GitHub repository URL (e.g., `https://github.com/user/repo`)

+If the token is valid and the repository exists, the dashboard will be displayed.

+---

 ## Main Features

-* Upload CSV file (drag & drop or manual selection)
+* GitHub token validation via `GET https://api.github.com/user`
+* Repository validation and KPI computation via GitHub API
-* Automatic GitHub Actions KPI calculations:
+* Interactive KPI visualizations:

-  * Workflow failure rate (pie chart)
+  * Workflow failure rate (pie chart) : number of failures per workflow
-  * Standard deviation of workflow durations (horizontal bars)
+  * Workflow duration statistics (bar chart) : standard deviation of workflow durations
-  * Failure rate by issuer (table)
+  * Failure rate by contributor (table or chart) : failure rate by issuer
-* Clean and responsive display with TailwindCSS + Recharts
+* Clean and responsive UI using Tailwind CSS
+* In-memory/session-based token storage (not persisted across browser sessions)

 ---